sfgallen/ChiProfiler/README.md

 ## Requirements

-TMatlab 2011b or higher, the MATLAB Image Processing Toolbox, and TopoToolbox.
+Matlab 2011b or higher, the MATLAB Image Processing Toolbox, and TopoToolbox.

 ## Getting started